The Constitution of the Islamic Republic of Iran

 - Research Institute of Parasites and Plant Pathologies

-- Bachi Breeding Research and Promotion Company from
+- Research and Promotion Company of Bachi Breeding from

 Ministry for the Effort of Reconstruction (Vezarat-e Jahad-e Sazandegi).
 The eponymous post-revolutionary institution created to coordinate reconstruction initiatives in rural areas has been transformed into a Ministry in 1983.
 Its task is to promote rural development, solve the problems of nomadic tribes, provide assistance and aid to livestock breeders, promote rural industries, etc. This Ministry is headed by the Fishing Company (Shilat).